 - Jiangsu Province, China: The PAGE Environment and Trade Hub conducted a study on south-south trade in environmental goods and services and collaborated with the Research Institute for Global Value Chain (RIGVC) for a baseline assessment of sustainable textile trade and value-chains.
 The studies provided the basis for multi-sectoral workshops and trainings on trade in environmentally-sound technologies and sustainable textile value-chains, and summarized good practices shared at international events.

 - PAGE Global Work: PAGE has designed and delivered an interactive e-learning course on the nexus of trade and the green economy.
 The practice-oriented course provides participants from the government, business and civil society with an introduction to various approaches to promote and harness opportunities related to sustainable trade.
-To reach a larger audience, PAGE has launched the course in Spanish in 2019 and will be offering the course in French by 2020.
+In 2020, this course was reformulated to also be offered as a self-paced e-course.

 Target 17.14: Enhance policy coherence for sustainable development.